Haufe-Lexware/Scss-Styleguide/README.md

 ```

 #### The module has ~~three~~ two different sections
 * At first we have a area for Config.
-There I define specific colors or other stuff for configuration like colors.
+There I define specific colors or other stuff.
 * Now the main part of the file, Base.
 Writing all the styles here for all types of the module
 * ~~The footer called States.
 Here I import the states for the current module.
 Not more.~~